Ethel Ann Burton-Brown: Life

-Forced to earn an income, Ethel Burton Brown took up lecturing.
+Ethel Burton-Brown took up lecturing to obtain an income.
 After lecturing in Cambridge on the recent Roman Forum excavations, she was made an Honorary Fellow of the Cambridge Classical Society and the Royal Historical Society.

-From 1905 she started giving regular weekly lectures on Italian art at Prior's Field School, founded in 1902 by Julia Huxley.
-Befriending Huxley, Burton-Brown became joint headmistress with her in April 1906, and took over as sole headmistress after Huxley's health failed.
+From 1905 Burton-Brownn gave regular weekly lectures on Italian art at Prior's Field School, founded in 1902 by Julia Huxley.
+Burton-Brown became friends with Huxley and became joint headmistress with her in April 1906.
+Burton-Brown took over as sole headmistress after Huxley's health failed.
 For the next two decades she dedicated herself to the school.

+Death and commemoration

 Ethel Burton Brown died on 21 March 1927.
 She is buried near Huxley at Compton, Guildford.

 Her daughter Beatrice (1892-1964) succeeded her as headmistress of the school.